nnnextra/StardewControllers-CustomisationPlus/README.md

 ## Requirements

-Using Star Control requires:
+Using Star Control - CustomisationPlus requires:

 - A valid Stardew Valley install with SMAPI and Stardew UI (see [setup](#setup) below);
 - Stardew-compatible gamepad controller, such as any Xbox controller;
-- Screen resolution or window size of at least 1080p (1920x1080).
+- Generic Mod Config Menu (optional but recommended).

 ## Setup